Senate passes bipartisan housing bill targeting large investors and easing regulations

 Much of the bill mirrors one passed by the House last month, with 84% of the provisions from the latter making their way into the Senate version.

-The major difference between the two bills is the Senate's introduction of a ban that would prevent any investor who owns at least 350 homes from buying more.
+The major difference between the two bills is the Senate's introduction of a ban that would prevent any investor that owns at least 350 homes from buying more.

-Research is mixed on the impact these large investors have on housing prices: A report from the research group Urban found large investors — those with a presence in at least three markets and at least 1,000 homes — own just 3% of single-family rentals nationwide.
-Freddie Mac found that institutional investors may play a small role in price increases, but found that they are much less significant than primary drivers like limited building and migration to high-cost cities.
+Research is mixed on the impact that these large investors have on housing prices: A report from the Urban Institute research group found that large investors — those with a presence in at least three markets and with at least 1,000 homes — own just 3% of single-family rentals nationwide.
+Freddie Mac found that institutional investors may play a small role in price increases but found that they are much less significant than primary drivers like limited building and migration to high-cost cities.

 There are some exceptions to the bill's limits on institutional owners, such as allowing investors to buy homes needing serious renovation in order to bring them up to code, and allowing investors to own new homes constructed for renting, known as build-to-rent.
 But investors would be required to sell those homes after seven years, with the renter having first dibs to purchase.

-In an open letter, 79 industry groups representing property managers like the Institute of Real Estate Management, as well as advocacy organizations pushing more local housing construction, said they support new housing legislation, but believe the Senate version should remove the sale requirement on build-to-rent homes.
-The letter warns that the provision "would effectively eliminate the production of build-to-rent housing."
+In an open letter, 79 industry groups representing property managers like the Institute of Real Estate Management, as well as advocacy organizations pushing for more local housing construction, said they support new housing legislation but believe the Senate version should remove the sale requirement on build-to-rent homes.
+The letter warns that the provision "would effectively eliminate the production of Build-to-Rent (BTR) housing."

 When President Trump signed an executive order in January to limit large investors from buying homes, he gave a pass to build-to-rent homes.